Recent Blog Posts

 Read our most recent posts...

-Psalm 133 opens by saying, “How very good and pleasant it is when kindred live together in unity!”
+Psalm 133 opens by saying, "How very good and pleasant it is when kindred live together in unity!"
 Yes, how good it is when people gather together.
-This is one of my favorite aspects of the church in that we can all come from wherever we are (physically...read more
+This is one of my favorite aspects of the church in that we can all come from wherever we are (physically and...read more

 Looking for posts related to biblical studies, such as exegesis, hermeneutics, textual criticism, look no further!